Writing test examples

 Compute Phase | exit code = 2

 TVM is a stack machine.
-When interacting with different values, they appear on the stack.
-If suddenly there are no elements on the stack, but some opcode requires them, then this error is thrown.
+When interacting with different values, the system places them on the stack.
+If an opcode requires elements from the stack but finds it empty, the system throws this error.

 Compute Phase | exit code = 3

 .
-This is a special data type that contains a slice with code, a stack, registers, and other data necessary for the execution of the code.
-Such a continuation can be run later if necessary, passing the necessary parameters for the initial state of the stack.
+This special data type includes a slice with code, a stack, registers, and other data required for code execution.
+If needed, you can run this continuation later, passing the necessary parameters to initialize the stack's state.

 First, we build such a continuation.
-In this case, this is just an empty continuation that does nothing.
+In this case, it is an empty continuation that does nothing.
 Next, using the opcode 0 SETNUMARGS

-, we call the continuation, passing 1 value.
+, passing one value.
 Since there should have been no values, we get a StackOverflow error.

 Compute Phase | exit code = 4